Seahawks’ Tre Brown, Gavin Heslop earning longer looks at cornerback

 - Ethan Pocic remains out with a hamstring issue, so Kyle Fuller continues to work as the starting center.

-— Left tackle Duane Brown was away from the team Wednesday and Thursday for what Carroll said was “an urgent family issue.’’
+- Left tackle Duane Brown was away from the team Wednesday and Thursday for what Carroll said was “an urgent family issue.’’
 But he was back Friday.
 Brown remains “holding in’’ — present but not practicing — while angling for a new contract that the Seahawks don’t appear willing to give him.
-When asked Friday if he had any concerns about Brown playing in the regular season opener, Carroll said, “No, I’m not concerned about that.’’
+When asked Friday if he had any concerns about Brown playing in the regular-season opener, Carroll said, “No, I’m not concerned about that.’’

 - Jamarco Jones practiced again Friday after dealing with back spasms last week, and Carroll said he would be available to play against Denver.
 Jones has been working with the starting unit at left tackle in Brown’s absence.
 Without Brown last week, rookie Stone Forsythe got the start against the Raiders.
 But having Jones back could factor into whether Carroll wants to let more of his offensive starters play against Denver.